THE HISTORY OF THE POSITIONING

-The idea for positioning came from a young unknown advertising guy named Al Ries who had his own little agency Ries, Cappiello, Colwell in New York City back in the Mad Men era of the 1960’s.
+The idea for positioning came from a young unknown advertising guy named Al Ries who had his own agency Ries, Cappiello, Colwell in New York City back in the Mad Men era of the 1960’s.
 Al’s original idea was called the “rock.”
 Every brand needed a solid rock to differentiate itself from all the other brands in the category.

 But not any rock.
 The “rock” had to be a word or concept that would be instantly accepted by prospects, like The leading toothpaste.

 Al discussed the idea with the guys at the agency.
 One of his account executives, Jack Trout, suggested calling the rock a “position” instead.
 Al agreed.
 Al’s rock idea became positioning and it would change the world of marketing.

 But not right away.
 The idea never went anywhere until 1972, when Al’s speech on positioning at the Sales Executives Club of New York got the attention of Rance Crain, editor of Advertising Age.